About the Decision Center

 Chris is currently a Fellow in the Strategic Data Project at Harvard that is assigned to the Center.
 He is overseeing the ASU Impact Corps, a group of mentor teachers whose students go on to high rates of success in their disciplines at the state's universities.
 He is also working on the Postsecondary Feedback Reports, the impacts of COVID, and data visualizations.
 Earlier in his career Chris was a classroom teacher.

-Momoko Rai, Data Scientist
+Momoko Rai, Senior Data Scientist

 Mary Zhu, Full Stack Developer